'I Access Your Data, You Access Mine'. Requiring Data Reciprocity in Payment Services

 Date Written: June 20, 2019

-The 'access to account' rule (also known as XS2A rule) has been introduced by a much-commented Article of the EU Payment Services Directive 2 No. 2015/2366 to award so-called third party payment providers (TPPs) the right to freely access users’ payment accounts data, typically detained by incumbent banks to provide payment initiating services (PIS) or account information services (AIS).
-The stated goal of the rule is to let develop an infant industry: that of Fintech payment services.
+Article 36 of the EU Payment Services Directive 2 No. 2015/2366 (hereinafter also referred to as PSD2) awards digital operators, called third party payment providers (TPPs), the right to freely access users’ payment accounts data (known as XS2A rule), typically detained by incumbent banks, to provide payment initiating services (PIS) or account information services (AIS).
+The stated goal of the XS2A rule is to let develop an infant industry: that of Fintech payment services.

-The latter is meant to enhance the circulation of data among market participants while fostering competition among them and strengthening the overall proportionality of the XS2A rule.
+Reciprocity would greatly enhance data circulation among market participants, while fostering competition among them, creating incentives for more innovation, and strengthening the overall proportionality of the XS2A rule.

 Keywords: financial markets, banks, big data, AI, algorithms, access to account, privacy, database, competition, regulation